 Storage capacity is in our experience mainly used up by three things: music, photos, and videos, in increasing order of storage drain.
 If you want to keep lots of films - or even a few, to be honest - then you need high storage: probably 64GB or higher for video fans.

 Same applies to large photo or music libraries, to a lesser extent, although Photo Streams and iTunes Match respectively make it practical (if perhaps not preferable) to keep your stuff in the cloud and access it remotely.
-Luckily 32GB is the base storage capacity now, so you'll be OK if you want to keep any sort of media library on your iPad.

 We really like the iPad in gold, as we mentioned earlier - it's quite bronze-like in its warmth - and the pink, while a bit of an opinion divider, is nowhere near as bold as that sounds.
 But grey or silver are the more conservative options.